 - Tipping on the post-tax total instead of the pre-tax subtotal, which slightly over-tips on every bill.

-- Adding a tip on top of an already-included service charge, resulting in double-tipping (check the bill carefully before adding more).
+- Adding a tip on top of an already-included service charge, which leads to double-tipping.
+Check the bill carefully before adding more.

-- Forgetting that some countries' tipping norms differ significantly — what's standard in the US (18–20%) is generous in countries where 5–10% or even no tip is the norm.
+- Assuming US tipping norms apply everywhere.
+What's standard in the US (18-20%) reads as generous in countries where 5-10% or even no tip is the norm.

 Formula & Methodology